 If someone (or even a team) dedicates that level of effort and strategy to your site and business, they can’t possibly profit by charging $99.

-Realistically, those companies have a really gimmicky SEO strategy that will probably hurt your company’s SEO in the long run.
+Realistically, those companies offer really gimmicky SEO strategies and tactics that will probably hurt your company’s SEO in the long run.
 So when hiring a search engine specialist, be willing to dish out a few more dollars for top quality.

-They Use Paid Ads or Cold Calls to Generate All of their Own Leads
+They Use Paid Ads or Cold Calls to Generate their Own Leads

 Remember, SEO is about driving organic traffic to your website, resulting in organic inbound leads.